robudexIT/sbtphapp-project-devops/aws_console/README.md

  ### Create AWS Certificate
  - Goto AWS Certificate Manager (ACM)
  - Select Request certificate  -> then select Request a public certificate.
-(You should have valid domain name  to make it happend.)
+(You should have a valid domain name  to make it happen.)
- - In my case I have one (robudexdevops.com) so I can  request for certificate.
+ - In my case, I have one (robudexdevops.com) so I can  request for a certificate.
  - Under Domain names (Fully qualified domain name: *.YOUR_VALID_DOMAIN_NAME) eg. *.robudexdevops.com
  - Add Tags (Key:Name, Value:MyAppCert) and Click Request
- - You have  now Certificate ID but status is Pending validation.
+ - You have  now a Certificate ID but the status is Pending validation.
- - Click the your Certificated ID Copy the CNAME name
+ - Click your Certificated ID Copy the CNAME name

   ![cert cname](../screenshots/cert_cname_pending.png)

- - Open your godday account -> DNS Management -> DNS Records -> Add New Record
+ - Open your goddady account -> DNS Management -> DNS Records -> Add New Record
  - Under Type Select: CNAME , Name: (Paste your CNAME here but remove the trailing domain name) eg if my CNAME is _sldfoajlajr85.robudexdevops.com put only the _sldfoajlajr85. for the Value(copy the CNAME value but remove the trailing dot (.))

   ![cert cname goddady](../screenshots/cert_cname_goddady.png)

- - The request of certificate may take some time.
+ - The request for a certificate may take some time.
  - If the status is now available, We can proceed to the next steps.
-Otherwise we have to wait.
+Otherwise, we have to wait.

-  ### Adding backendALB and frontendALB dns name records to goddady
+  ### Adding backendALB and frontendALB DNS name records to GoDaddy
-  - Open your godday account -> DNS Management -> DNS Records -> Add New Record
+  - Open your GoDaddy account -> DNS Management -> DNS Records -> Add New Record
   - Type: CNAME, Name:sbtphapi , Value: (backendALB Domain Name)
   - Type: CNAME, Name:sbtphapp , Value: (frontendALB Domain Name)